-Usually, pain is felt when special nerve endings sense that something is wrong with your body and send pain signals to your spinal cord and brain.
+Usually, pain is felt when your nerve endings sense that something is wrong with your body and send pain signals to your spinal cord and brain.
 Neuropathic pain occurs when the nerves themselves are damaged by disease or injury, causing them to misfire and send pain signals to the brain.

 While doctors are sometimes unable to pinpoint the exact cause of neuropathic pain, there are several known causes, including:

-Some examples of neuropathic pain include:
+Some examples of neuropathic pain include the following.